Peter Winsor - Executive Director

 Corey has been with Alaska Wilderness League since February 2013, and has led its communications and social media shop since 2018.
-Originally from Michigan, Corey has lived in the metro-D.C. area for nearly 15 years.
-He is a graduate of Indiana University where he earned his BA in Journalism, and earned his law degree from Northeastern University School of Law.
+Originally from Michigan, Corey has lived in the metro-D.C. area since 2005.
+He is a graduate of Indiana University where he earned his B.A. in Journalism, and received his law degree from Northeastern University School of Law.
 Following three-plus years of working on legal issues related to big box development, he moved into the environmental realm (and the communications field) for good, spending time at the Chesapeake Climate Action Network, League of Conservation Voters and Conservation Lands Foundation.
-When not defending Alaska, you’ll find him in the wilds of Northern Virginia with his wife, daughter and dog Josie.
+When not defending Alaska, you’ll find him in the wilds of Northern Virginia with his wife, daughter, dog Josie and cat Sunny.

 Chris began working at Alaska Wilderness League in September 2017.
-A California native, he graduated with a degree in Literature from the University of California, Santa Cruz, and shortly thereafter began fundraising for Los Angeles-based arts and education nonprofits while enjoying the beaches, mountains and deserts of southern California.
+A California native, he graduated with a degree in Literature from the University of California, Santa Cruz, followed by fundraising for Los Angeles-based arts and education nonprofits while enjoying the beaches, mountains and deserts of southern California.
 After starting his career at nonprofit publisher Red Hen Press, he moved on to support individual fundraising at The Broad Stage in Santa Monica and then grantmaking at the Carl and Roberta Deutsch Foundation.
-These experiences inform his work in managing the League's fundraising operations and helping ensure supporters remain connected to and invested in protecting wild Alaska.
-Chris spends his off hours exploring the District and its nearby hiking trails with his wife and their dog.
+Today he directs the League's fundraising operations, ensuring supporters remain connected to and invested in protecting wild Alaska.
+Chris spends his off hours exploring D.C. and its nearby hiking trails with his wife and dog.